|Create & Edit Video Subtitles

 You can either load an existing subtitles file to VideoPad or create your own subtitles from scratch.

-To import an existing file from your hard drive, click "Import an SSA file" in the top left corner of the Subtitles dialog.
+To import an existing file from your hard drive, click the Load SSA button in the toolbar of the Subtitles dialog.

 - Edit text and timing

-Use the text field below to edit your subtitles or input new text.
+Use the text field at the very bottom of the window to edit your subtitles or input new text.
 Pay attention to the timing.
 Every subtitle has "Show" and "Hide" time code.
-Carefully input the exact time when you want your subtitle to be displayed.
+Carefully input the exact time when you want your subtitle to be displayed by clicking on the Show or Hide time link, or drag the red and blue flags and set the show and hide times like you would edit In and Out points on the Clip Preview pane in the main interface.

 - Customize subtitles